tsmatz/tensorflow-tensorrt-python/README.md

 ## How to setup and install

-1. Create Ubuntu 18.04 LTS on Standard NC4as T4 v3 in Microsoft Azure.
+1. Create Ubuntu Server 18.04 LTS on Standard NC4as T4 v3 in Microsoft Azure.

 > Note : To run Tesla T4 instance (VM), please increase (request) quota in your Azure subscription.<br>